Freight Shipping from San Bernardino to Dallas

 How much does it cost to ship freight from San Bernardino to Dallas?

-Full truckload (FTL) rates from San Bernardino, CA to Dallas, TX currently range from $3,307-$4,076 for a standard dry van load over the 1,538-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to Dallas, TX currently range $3,307-$4,076 (roughly $2.18-$2.67 per mile over 1,538 miles).
 LTL shipments typically cost $1,046-$1,707 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to Dallas?